 Creating Software: How to Turn Your Vision Into a Software Application

 Years of developing applications have shown me that we often skip the obvious.
-Whether we are IT professionals or someone that has an excellent idea for an application, it is easy to get distracted by the end product.
-This focus leads us to skip over details, and that often is the root cause of project failure or general disappointment with the process.
-This e-book provides some templates, checklists, and examples to help you make your vision a reality.
+Whether we are IT professionals or someone with an excellent idea for an application, it is easy to get distracted by the end product.
+This focus leads us to skip over details, often the root cause of project failure or general disappointment with the process.
+That is where white papers and e-books such as this can be invaluable.
+This e-book provides templates, checklists, and examples to help you make your vision a reality.
 The specific topics covered include:

 - Getting Started and The Kickoff

 - Creating a Clickable Demo

 - Declaring Victory and Shipping Your Product

 While we have periodic blog posts here, our primary delivery platform for content is the Develpreneur blog site and podcast.
 We cover various topics, including technical, management, team building, and software creation tips and tricks.
 The free content is intended to help everyone working in or with technology.

 In our pursuit of solutions, we sometimes have to dig deep into a topic.
 Instead of letting that work be a one-off, we create white papers.
 These cover a wide range of issues and will be periodically made available on this page.
 If you have any questions about any of these papers or their contents, don’t hesitate to get in touch with us.
 We are happy to clarify and correct where needed.

 This document provides steps and considerations for building and deploying an application to the Apple Store.
 Although this does get technical in places, it is helpful for non-technical readers.
 Nevertheless, it provides an idea of the scope and effort involved in creating and deploying such an application.

 Building and Deploying Google Play Applications